SpectrumIM/spectrum2/documentation/installation/packages_debian_ubuntu.md

 When the compilation process has ended the .deb packages for libcommuni and spectrum will be generated in the current directory and can be installed with `dpkg -i < filename.deb >`.

 ### Troubleshooting
-If you got gpg verification error, then `dscverify` can not find appropriate keystore, see http://askubuntu.com/a/215008 for fix.
+1. If you got gpg verification error, then `dscverify` can not find appropriate keystore, see http://askubuntu.com/a/215008 for fix.
 This shouldn't happened if you are install keys and build packages from the same account (Note, building doesn't require root)
+2. There is unresolved issue with [MySQL 5.5](https://github.com/SpectrumIM/spectrum2/issues/150) - please upgrade to newer version

 ## Quick packaging with CPack